Parallax in astronomy: Statistical parallax

 Two related techniques can determine the mean distances of stars by modelling the motions of stars.
 Both are referred to as statistical parallaxes, or individually called secular parallaxes and classical statistical parallaxes.

 The motion of the Sun through space provides a longer baseline that will increase the accuracy of parallax measurements, known as secular parallax.
-For stars in the Milky Way disk, this corresponds to a mean baseline of 4 AU per year, whereas for halo stars the baseline is 40 AU per year.
+For stars in the Milky Way disk, this corresponds to a mean baseline of 4 AU per year.
+For halo stars the baseline is 40 AU per year.
 After several decades, the baseline can be orders of magnitude greater than the Earth–Sun baseline used for traditional parallax.
-However, secular parallax introduces a higher level of uncertainty because the relative velocity of other stars is an additional unknown.
+Secular parallax introduces a higher level of uncertainty, because the relative velocity of other stars is an additional unknown.
 When applied to samples of multiple stars, the uncertainty can be reduced; the precision is inversely proportional to the square root of the sample size.

 The mean parallaxes and distances of a large group of stars can be estimated from their radial velocities and proper motions.
 This is known as a classical statistical parallax.
 The motions of the stars are modelled to statistically reproduce the velocity dispersion based on their distance.